 As you might know, there are 4 major stages in the Magento 2 Migration process, namely Data migration, Extensions migration, Theme migration, and Code migration.

-- Data Migration: This is the process of transferring all of your product data, customer list, order date, configurations,… to the new Magento 2 site.
+- Data Migration: This is the process of transferring all of your product data, customer list, order date, configurations,… to the new site, using the Magento data migration tool version matching with your Magento 2 version.

 - Extensions Migration: Because of code conflicts, you cannot transfer extensions of Magento 1 to 2 but can find the extensions that have similar functions and for Magento 2 versions to install in the new store.